Josh Satin: Major leagues

-Satin was promoted to the majors on September 1, 2011.
+Satin was promoted to the major leagues for the first time on September 1, 2011.
 Mets manager Terry Collins called his promotion "one of the great stories in this organization".
 Collins said he would most probably be used as a reserve infielder, primarily at first base and third base, but that the team would like to play him in the outfield as well.

-In his debut on September 4, Satin singled in his first at bat.
+In his debut on September 4, Satin singled in his first at-bat.

-Sent down, Satin was recalled back to the Mets on June 3, 2012, to fill the roster slot vacated when Mike Baxter was placed on the DL.
+Satin was recalled to the Mets on June 3, 2012, to fill the roster slot vacated when Mike Baxter was placed on the disabled list.
 After appearing in only one game, Satin was designated for assignment on June 6, in order to clear space on the 40-man roster for Pedro Beato, who was returning from the 60-day disabled list.
-Satin cleared waivers and returned to the Bisons.
-In 2012, he struck out in his only major league at bat.
+Satin cleared waivers and returned to the Bisons on June 8.
+He struck out in his only major league at-bat for the year.

-In spring training in 2013, Satin batted .455 with a .647 on-base percentage in 16 plate appearances, but was sent to AAA to start the season.
+In spring training in 2013, Satin batted .455 with a .647 on-base percentage in 16 plate appearances, but was sent to Triple-A to start the season.
 On June 9, 2013, Satin was promoted to the Mets as Ike Davis was demoted.
 He tied a Mets rookie record set by Steve Henderson in 1977, by reaching base in 29 consecutive games that he started.
 For the season, he batted .279 (.317 against left-handers) with a .376 on-base percentage.
 His on-base percentage was the second-highest among major league rookies with at least 175 at bats, and the second-highest on the Mets.

 Satin began 2014 with the Mets as the right-handed part of an unusual three-man platoon at first base.
 While Lucas Duda won the everyday job, Satin struggled in limited playing time, hitting just .107 in 15 games, and was demoted on May 10.
 Satin spent much of the season at Las Vegas before being recalled when the major-league rosters expanded on September 1.
 After his call-up, Satin made just nine plate appearances, going 0-for-7 to finish the season with a .086 batting average.
-He was outrighted off the 40 man roster after the season, making him a free agent.
+On October 31, Satin was removed from the 40-man roster and sent outright to Las Vegas; he subsequently rejected the assignment and elected free agency.

 Cincinnati Reds

-On November 22, 2014, Satin signed a minor-league free agent contract with the Cincinnati Reds.
+On November 22, 2014, Satin signed a minor league contract with the Cincinnati Reds organization.
 He played for the Triple–A Louisville Bats, batting .247 with four home runs in 70 games.

 San Diego Padres

-On March 7, 2016, Satin signed a minor league deal with the San Diego Padres.
+On March 7, 2016, Satin signed a minor league contract with the San Diego Padres organization.
 He played for the Triple–A El Paso Chihuahuas, and batted .182/.250/.273 in 49 plate appearances.

-Retirement

 On June 9, 2016, Satin retired from baseball, saying that head injuries had taken a toll on his skills.